AlexBeloglazov/KongApi/README.md

     my $plugins = $kong->plugin->find(size => 10);

-    # now $plugins is an anonymous list of size <= 10 of KongApi::Objects::Plugin objects
+    # now $plugins is an anonymous array of size <= 10 of KongApi::Objects::Plugin objects
     ```
     Note: You also can pass to the *find()* method any of Request Querystring Parameters mentioned in Kong Admin API Documentation.